The knee is a hinge-like joint made up of various muscles, ligaments, cartilage, and tendons.

-The quadricep and hamstring muscles are responsible for extending and bending the knee.
+The quadriceps and hamstring muscles are responsible for extending and bending the knee.

-The meniscus cartilages and articular cartilage are located inside the knee joint, between the femur and tibia.
-They both act to cushion the knee and prevent the opposing bones from coming into contact with one another.
-Articular cartilage is a layer of padding that is attached to the end of the bones acting as cushion when weight is transferred from one bone to another.
-Mensici are mobile rubbery discs that help stabilize and transfer forces across the knee joint.
+The meniscus cartilages and articular cartilage are located inside the knee joint, between the thighbone (femur) and the shinbone (tibia).
+They act to cushion the knee and prevent the opposing bones from coming into contact with one another.

 - Painful clicking and/or popping